PaulioRandall/p90/README.md

 	<p>
-		It took me about an hour to learn and write my first Svelte CSS pre-processor after deciding existing tooling was overweight for my needs.
+		It took me about an hour to learn and write my first Svelte CSS pre-processor after deciding existing tooling was too obese for my needs.
 		Refactoring reduced my solution to about 20 lines of code.
 It simply substituted named values like `$green` with whatever I configured `rgb(10, 240, 10)`.
-I've added a handful of utility functions for common use cases and here we are.
+I've enhanced it a little and added a handful of utility functions for common use cases; that's it.
 	</p>

 	<p>
-		It was so simple that I wondered why we've invented a plethora of CSS like languages with needless diabolical syntax.
-Because no one had yet created Svelte!
-Why do complex transpiling when simply value substitution can do the job.
-Let JavaScript handle logic because that's what it's designed to do.
+		It was so simple that I wondered why we drag around a plethora of CSS like languages with needless diabolical syntax.
+Because it's easier to use an overweight tool you know than invest effort in adapting to the new environment.
-		You know, making use of languages we already know and hate.
 	</p>

 	<p>
-		Please, have a ago at using, forking or plundering even if you intend to use a main stream tool.
-You'll start to realise just how bloated most software libraries are.
+		And why do slow complex transpiling when fast and simple value substitution can do the job.
+Let JavaScript handle logic, not a CSS mutant, because that's what JavaScript is designed to do.
+You know, making use of languages we already know and hate.
 	</p>
 </page>